unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 Tools and Platforms

--Express.js: A minimal and flexible web application framework that provides robust features for building APIs.
+- Express.js: A minimal and flexible web application framework that provides robust features for building APIs.
 It simplifies routing and middleware integration, making it easier to manage server responses and user requests.

--Visual Studio Code:
+- Visual Studio Code:
 An integrated development environment (IDE) that provides essential tools for coding, debugging, and version control.
 It enhances productivity with features like syntax highlighting and extensions tailored for JavaScript development.

--Git and GitHub:
+- Git and GitHub:
 Version control systems are used for tracking changes in the project’s codebase and facilitating collaboration.
 GitHub serves as a remote repository for code storage, issue tracking, and project management.

--npm:
+- npm:
 The package manager for JavaScript manages project dependencies and facilitates the installation of libraries, such as math.js and Plotly, essential for the functionality of the application.

 Programming Languages: